-Controlled Company Status, Director Independence and Committees.
-In January 2011, we transferred the listing of our class A common stock from the NYSE to the AMEX.
-Because of NL's ownership of 86.8% of the outstanding shares of our combined class A and B common stock, which represents approximately 98.4% of the voting power for the election of directors and 86.8% of the voting power for other matters, we are considered a controlled company under the corporate governance standards of the AMEX.
+Combined Company Status, Director Independence and Committees.
+Because of NL's ownership of 86.8% of the outstanding shares of our combined class A and B common stock, which represents approximately 98.4% of the voting power for the election of directors and 86.8% of the voting power for other matters, we are considered a controlled company under the corporate governance standards of the NYSE MKT.
 Pursuant to the corporate governance standards, a controlled company may choose not to have a majority of independent directors, independent compensation or nominations committees or charters for these committees.
-We have chosen not to have a majority of independent directors or an independent nominations committee or charters for our compensation or nominations committees.
+While we currently have a majority of independent directors and will continue to have a majority of independent directors if all of our director nominees are elected at the 2013 annual meeting, we have chosen not to have an independent nominations or corporate governance committee or charters for these committees.
 Our board of directors believes that the full board of directors best represents the interests of all of our stockholders and that it is appropriate for all matters that would otherwise be considered by a nominations or risk oversight committee to be considered and acted upon by the full board of directors.
-Applying the AMEX director independence standards without any additional categorical standards, the board of directors has determined that Norman S. Edelcup, Edward J. Hardin and Ann Manix are independent and have no material relationship with us that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-While the members of our management development and compensation committee currently satisfy the independence requirements of the AMEX, we have chosen not to satisfy all of the AMEX corporate governance standards for a compensation committee.
+Applying the NYSE MKT director independence standards without any additional categorical standards, the board of directors has determined that Norman S. Edelcup, Edward J. Hardin, Ann Manix and George E. Poston are independent and have no material relationship with us that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+While the members of our management development and compensation committee currently satisfy the independence requirements of the NYSE MKT, we have chosen not to satisfy all of the NYSE MKT corporate governance standards for a compensation committee.

-2011 Meetings and Standing Committees of the Board of Directors.
-The board of directors held four meetings and took action by written consent on one occasion in 2011.
-Each director participated in all of such meetings and of the 2011 meetings of the committees on which he or she served at the time.
+2012 Meetings and Standing Committees of the Board of Directors.
+The board of directors held five meetings and took action by written consent on one occasion in 2012.
+Other than Mr. Glenn Simmons, each director participated in all of such meetings and of the 2012 meetings of the committees on which he or she served at the time.
+Mr. Glenn Simmons did not attend two board meetings.
 It is expected that each director will attend our annual meeting of stockholders, which is held immediately before the annual meeting of the board of directors.
-All of our directors attended our 2011 annual stockholder meeting.
+All of our directors attended our 2012 annual stockholder meeting.